DG5CW's Telegraphy Site

 Best Practice Tips

 • The “Key-Lock” Grip: Avoid pinching the paddle constantly.
 Leave a tiny gap between your fingers/thumb and the lever.
-Hold your hand as if you were inserting a key into a lock.

 💡 Pro-Tip: The “Left Hand” Hack If you are already proficient with a Bug or Paddle, you might find that your thumb tries to “automatically” generate dits out of habit.
 This is called muscle memory conflict.
 The Fix: Many Cootie operators recommend learning the Cootie with your non-dominant hand.